UFC Fight Night: McDonald vs. Lineker: Predictions & Analysis

 A few statistical edges stand out.
 Nguyen throws significantly more leather — a 0.6 sig. strike per minute gap.
 Smolka is far more active with takedowns, averaging 1.9 more per 15 minutes.
 Nguyen has tighter striking defense, making opponents miss more often.

-The Pick: Louis Smolka over Ben Nguyen.
+The Pick: Ben Nguyen over Louis Smolka.
 This is essentially a pick'em.
-The model nudges toward Smolka at 54%, but there's almost nothing separating these two.
-Notably, the betting market has Smolka at 46% implied while our model sees 54% — a 8-point disagreement that could signal value.
+The model nudges toward Nguyen at 52%, but there's almost nothing separating these two.
+The market and our model are aligned — the line looks fair.

 Katlyn Cerminara vs Lauren Murphy

-There's a real Elo separation here: Cerminara at 1283 versus Murphy at 1171.
-That 112-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Cerminara at 1356 versus Murphy at 1242.
+That 114-point gap typically reflects a meaningful difference in recent quality of competition and results.

 Stylistically this is Cerminara's striker game against Murphy's all-rounder approach.
 Cerminara brings a versatile approach, while Murphy is comfortable adjusting on the fly, mixing strikes and grappling as openings appear.
 Historically these archetypes are dead-even when they collide.